kubeshop/botkube-docs/content/configuration/communication/_index.md

               - k8s-events
 ```

-This configuration results in:
+The example YAML configuration definition results in the following configuration.

-- sending notifications from `k8s-events` source to `general` and `random` channels in Workspace 1 (specified in `first-group`) and `general` channel in Workspace 2 (specified in `second-group`),
+For Slack **Workspace 1**, as defined by the first communication group (`first-group`):
-- ability to execute commands from `kubectl-read-only` configuration both on `general` channel in Workspace 1 and `general` channel in Workspace 2.
-On `random` channel in Workspace 1 executors are not configured.
+  - sending notifications from `k8s-events` source to the `general` and `random` channels,

-## Platform-specific options
+  - ability to execute commands from `kubectl-read-only` configuration in the `general` channel.
+On `random` channel executors are not configured.

-Each communication platform has specific options, however they share a similar syntax for consistency.
+For Slack **Workspace 2**, as defined by the second communication group (`second-group`):
-For example, bot integrations such as Slack, Mattermost or Discord have multi-channel support, that is you can configure multiple channels with separate bindings.
-Same with Elasticsearch - you can forward notifications to multiple Elasticsearch indices, according to the sources configuration.
+  - sending notifications from `k8s-events` source to the `general` channel,

-See the [Syntax](#syntax) section for full details.
+  - ability to execute commands in the `general` channel.

-### Source and Executor Bindings
+## Source and Executor Bindings

 Most of the communication platforms support executor and source bindings, which allows to fine-tune notifications and allowed BotKube commands inside a given channel.